IsDBI-Renaissance/Standard-Enhancement/README.md

 ### CLI Output

-When using the CLI interface, the system produces two main output files:
+When using the CLI interface, the system produces several output files:

 1. **enhanced_standard.md**: The enhanced version of the AAOIFI standard
 2. **audit_trail.md**: A detailed audit trail of the enhancement process
+3. **rag_usage.md**: Information about the RAG system usage (when RAG is enabled)
+4. **quality_scores.md**: Detailed quality scores for each pipeline stage (when debug mode is enabled)

 ### API Output